merkys/covid-lt/clusters.md

 Cluster is made of two complexes containing different antibodies.
 In one of the structures, 7RXD, antibody's heavy chain is contacting with S1's beta strand containing position 495, but large portion of S1's RBD is missing in the original structure.
 In 7S0E, antibody chains contact mostly with CTD1.
-This cluster is an aberration as S1 chains do not align at all.
+This cluster is an aberration as S1 chains do not align at all, as indicated by high RMSD of 12 angstroms and low TM-score of 0.12.

 Cluster 16
 ----------